3 Model description

 Parameter Description Distribution Source

-\(i\) Index \(i\) represents the origin metapopulation.
+\(i\) Index representing the origin metapopulation.

-\(j\) Index \(j\) represents the destination metapopulation.
+\(j\) Index representing the destination metapopulation.

-\(b_j\) Birth rate of population \(j\).
+\(b_{jt}\) Birth rate of population \(j\).
+UN World Population Prospects

-\(N_{jt}\) Total population size of destination \(j\) at time \(t\).
+\(N_{jt}\) Population size of destination \(j\) at time \(t\).

 \(S_{jt}\) Number of susceptible individuals in destination \(j\) at time \(t\).